mpavani12/SimpleBankingSystem/README.md

   * Handle invalid user input using `try-catch`.
   * Display a user-friendly error message when invalid input is entered.

-* **Transaction Navigation:**

-  * Perform multiple banking transactions without restarting the application.
-  * Continue with another transaction or exit the application.

-* **User Input:**

-  * Accept account details and transaction information from the user using `Scanner`.
-  * Provide menu-based options for different banking operations.

 Clone the repository: